 In turn, an SAP CRM system allows companies to optimize workflow and create knowledge sharing.
 It also improves account management, and all this helps companies to effectively address customer needs.

+A CRM (customer relationship management) consultant, otherwise known as a CRM expert, is a specialist in customer relationship management software and the relationships themselves.
 Usually, a CRM expert works for an ESN or a BtoB agency.
 He/she may work in a large group or in small structures and must mainly work with customer service, marketing, and web marketing.

-On the other hand, the role of e-CRM occupies an important place in the field of customer relations on the web; since it coordinates the implementation of digital campaigns across all of the digital platforms of a company.
+On the other hand, therole of e-CRM occupies an important place in the field of customer relations on the web; since it coordinates the implementation of digital campaigns across all of the digital platforms of a company.

 Salesforce is a CRM (Customer Relationship Management) platform that enables companies to simplify and optimize customer interactions.
 The Salesforce consultant deals with the IT side of customer relationships and specializes in the Salesforce ecosystem.
 His role consists of advising companies on implementation strategy and conducting studies to meet all customer needs.